Azure/azure-powershell/src/ManagedServices/help/New-AzManagedServicesAuthorizationObject.md

 ```

 ### -PrincipalId
-The identifier of the Azure Active Directory principal.
+The identifier of the Microsoft Entra principal.

 ```yaml
 Type: System.String